osullik/bc-autoreporter/README.md

 - Chat-GPT

 # Generating Synthetic Report Data
 As we didn't have access to real performance appraisal material we elected to generate some using chatGPT.
-We elected to use the setting of the Nuclear Power Plant from 'the simpsons' to give the model extra context to draw on.
+As a motivating use case, we used the setting of the Nuclear Power Plant from 'the simpsons' to give the model extra context to draw on.
 The model was given variants on the following prompt to generate lists in the language of performance appraisal notes:

     Pretend you are Mr Burns from the TV show 'The Simpsons'.
 In 2021 you observed Homer Simpson's work and kept a log of his performance.
 What are 10 entries from that log?
 Each entry should be of the form: